 Combine above ingredients in a food processor and blend to desired consistency.
 Serve with fruit like apple and banana slices, or eat as a pudding.
 Store in the refrigerator for two to three days.

 What better way to enhance healthy hair from the inside out than with a powerhouse breakfast?
 These vegan cranberry lemon muffins are the perfect way to satisfy your breakfast craving first thing in the morning and get your nutrients.
 In fact, the lemon and cranberries in this breakfast recipe are full of vitamin C which can help boost your iron absorption when eating it alongside food that contains iron like molasses.
-To keep blonde hair looking healthy, you can also add lemon extract to your hair care routine by using Perfect 4 Platinum Shampoo and Conditioner for blonde, color-treated hair.

 - 1 cup vanilla unsweetened soy milk